-Her media and public relations and communications practice includes candidate sessions for those who want to be in the arena and willing to setup their brand, known value and positioning to be a successful candidate.
-She also started her ‘Candidates of Courage’ series to highlight new candidates who step into the political arena.
+Her media and public relations and communications practice includes branding, speaker development, and ‘Candidates of Courage’ Series to highlight new candidates who step into the political arena.
+It propels them to be in the arena and willing to setup their brand, known value and positioning to be a successful candidate.

 Cheryl is an award-winning corporate America alumnus in two major industries, Procter & Gamble (consumer products) and Delta Air Lines (global transportation).
 Her innovation and leadership at P&G is imprinted on agency briefing design, way-finding shopping and point-of-sale communications for original Febreze and Swiffer brand launches.
 She also led the marketing logistics national test for P&G’s Walmart SuperCenter prototype,

 At Delta, she spearheaded customer service strategy, communications, and systems that engineered legendary customer service turnaround at Delta Air Lines.
 This included the on-board renaissance that transformed the flight attendant role as the new face of the Delta brand.
 Launched to 14,000 flight attendants.
 Became company-wide keynote speaker for frontline in 36 employee engagement meetings speaking with 30,000 people in multiple departments and locations across the globe.
 Her team’s impact continues on flights across the globe today and these service innovations were also recognized with the prestigious JD Powers Award.